 The WNBA is competitive, however, with less than 200 of the best female basketball players in the world competing in the league each year.
 That makes for an exciting betting product, as every team is capable of winning on a given night.

-The Sky team hopes to return to WinTrust Arena in Chicago and play a full season in front of spectators in 2021.
-The fan interest should grow with legal sportsbooks up and running in Illinois, maybe, at some point, within the arena itself.
+The Sky team returns to WinTrust Arena in Chicago to play a full season in front of spectators in 2021.
+The fan interest should grow with legal sportsbooks up and running in Illinois.

 Throughout the summer and into the fall, you can bet on Chicago Sky basketball games.
-Our live odds tool makes it easy to find the best WNBA odds, no matter how you want to bet the game.
+You can find live WNBA odds at the best Illinois sportsbooks, including BetRivers Sportsbook and William Hill.

 The Sky have qualified for the postseason in each of the past two seasons.
 However, in both instances, they were ousted before reaching the semifinal round.
 In 2021, they’ll be looking for more.